-We are sending a Notice, by mail or email, to many shareholders instead of paper copies of the proxy materials.
-All shareholders receiving the Notice will find instructions on how to access this Proxy Statement and our Annual Report on the website referred to in the Notice or to request a printed set of these materials at no charge.
-Choosing to receive future proxy materials by email will save us the cost of printing and mailing documents, and will reduce the impact on the environment of holding annual meetings.
-Your election to receive proxy materials by email will remain in effect until it is terminated.
+We are sending a Notice, by mail or email, to many shareholders instead of paper copies of the proxy materials and Annual Report.
+All shareholders receiving the Notice will find instructions on how to access this Proxy Statement and our Annual Report on the website referred to in the Notice or how to request a printed set of these materials at no charge.
+Choosing to receive future proxy materials and annual reports over the Internet or by email will save us the cost of printing and mailing documents, and will reduce the impact on the environment of holding annual meetings.
+Your election to receive the proxy materials and annual reports over the Internet or by email will remain in effect until it is terminated.
 Your Notice will contain instructions on how to:

-- view our proxy materials for the Annual Meeting on the Internet; - · view our Annual Report on the Internet; - vote your shares of Common Stock of the Company or authorize a proxy to vote your shares; and - · instruct us to send future proxy materials to you by mail or electronically by email.
+- view our proxy materials for the Annual Meeting on the Internet; - view our Annual Report on the Internet: - vote your shares of Common Stock of the Company or authorize a proxy to vote your shares; and - instruct us to send future proxy materials to you by mail or electronically by email.